All that glitters

 Happy New Year, everyone!

 Every year, I try my best not to build New Year’s Eve into the emotional ordeal it so often turns out to be for me.
-I tell myself it’s a beginning as well as an end, and that regardless of what the date is on the calender, life will be exactly the same as it ever was on the other side of midnight.
+I tell myself it’s a beginning as well as an end, and that regardless of what the date is on the calendar, life will be exactly the same as it ever was on the other side of midnight.
 Which is inidsputably true, if a little less dramatic than is my usual way.

 Despite all of this, though, I always find it a melancholy time of year.
 I just don’t do well with endings, and while most people seem to view the New Year as a blank slate, I see it more as a sleeping dragon, just waiting for someone to come along and poke it with a stick.
 We just don’t know whether it’ll turn out to be a friendly dragon (Er, like some dragons totally are, obviously…) or whether it’ll up and destroy the village, and honestly?
 I’m scared of dragons anyway.
 You should be too.
 I mean, I know it’s super-negative and all that, but some years are just bad ‘uns, aren’t they?
 And as the clock strikes midnight, I always find myself worrying that this will be one of them.
 That, and that people I don’t know will come over and expect me to kiss them.
 I’m not good with that either.
 I’m just a whole barrel of laughs today, aren’t I?
 Happy New Year, everyone!
 Please don’t unsubscribe!